vyorkin-personal/d/README.md

 # setup

+If you use iTerm2, enable "Applications in terminal may access system clipboard"

 Some of the installed software requires additional setup, so examine the Brewfile and run `brew info someting` and `brew cask info something` accordingly to find out your post-installation steps.
 I've tried hard to do this for you, so you may not require to do anyting at all, but I probably missed smth.